Menu

 Exemplar units that are followed in various year group are:

-• Year 7– Bullying, Healthy Lifestyles, Community, Values, FGM, SRE and Drugs Education, awareness of Social Media, Radicalisation, Careers, Body Changes and Puberty.
+• Year 7– Bullying, Healthy Lifestyles, Community, Families, Values, Mental Health, FGM, SRE and Drugs Education, awareness of Social Media, Radicalisation, Careers, Body Changes and Puberty.

-• Year 9– Safety, Options, SRE and Drugs Education, Consent, the law, are you ready for relationships, awareness of Social Media, Careers education, Contraception and Sexually transmitted infections, mental health, radicalisation, county lines, awareness of Peer on Peer relationships and abuse.
+• Year 9– Relationship, Family, Safety, Options, SRE and Drug and Vaping Education, Consent, the law, awareness of Social Media, Careers education, Contraception and Sexually transmitted infections, mental health, radicalisation, Mental Health and Body Image, county lines, awareness of Peer-on-Peer relationships and abuse.

 • Year 11– Revision skills, Interview techniques, Careers education for post 16, Stress Management, awareness of Social Media, Forced Marriage, SRE, Consent and Drugs Education, Peer on Peer abuse and relationship awareness, Mental health and coping strategies, Radicalisation and Human rights.

-• Year 13– Relationships including peer on peer abuse in relationships, Managing relationships safely, Health and wellbeing including mental health and coping techniques, SRE and Drugs Education, Body image, SRE, Consent & the law, Gender & Sexuality, Drugs & Alcohol, Weapons, Stop & Search, radicalisation, First Aid, Road and Driving Safety, Financial Systems, Tax, Stocks & Currency, Democracy & Political systems, Human Rights, Legal Systems, student finance and budgeting.
+• Year 13– Relationships including peer on peer abuse in relationships, Managing relationships safely, Health and wellbeing including mental health and coping techniques, Employee Rights, Stress Management, Exam Techniques.
+SRE and Drugs Education, Body image, SRE, Consent & the law, Gender & Sexuality, Drugs & Alcohol, Weapons, Stop & Search, radicalisation, First Aid, Road and Driving Safety, Financial Systems, Tax, Stocks & Currency, Democracy & Political systems, Human Rights, Legal Systems, student finance and budgeting.

-At Key Stage 5, these topics are covered in 15 minute sessions at the end of the day.
-Students in Year 13 also have a 1 hour session each week.
+At Key Stage 5, these topics are also covered in 15-minute sessions at the end of the day.

 This is all done in the knowledge that Tabor Academy produces happy, healthy students with an insight into the world they live in.